 Note: As of November 2022, The Accio Box is now Magic Delivered!

 If you want a monthly Harry Potter subscription box option, Magic Delivered is for you!
 I recently bought my first Accio Box (as it was called at the time) and the theme – Keeper of the Keys – was executed perfectly!
 Every item was so thoughtful and beautiful, and I’m really excited for future boxes.

 While this box isn’t officially licensed, there is something great about it: they include products from small businesses and artisans that help distribute those Galleons beyond the Pottermore pocket.

 Magic Delivered boxes cost $64.99 (+$14 shipping) for their standard quarterly subscription, which includes 7+ magical items.
 Best of all, I have a special link that gives you $12 off your first box!
 Click below to signup for the best Harry Potter subscription box out there!

 2. Bibbidi Wizard

 3. The Magical Subscription from LitJoy

 If you’d rather save a bit and opt for a quarterly Harry Potter subscription box, The Magical Subscription from LitJoy is a good option.
 This box costs $54.99 (plus shipping) and includes 6-8 Wizarding World-inspired items to justify that higher price point.
-Taking a look on the site, you’ll see that past items in boxes were truly magical: from gorgeous artwork to magical trinkets you can’t find anywhere else (like Knight Bus tickets and dragon coins).
+Taking a look at the site, you’ll see that past items in boxes were truly magical: from gorgeous artwork to magical trinkets you can’t find anywhere else (like Knight Bus tickets and dragon coins).